 We’ve all seen the ads that tell us how valuable our old electronics are.
+The value comes mainly from the metals, wires and other materials these electronics contain.
 Assuming you have a stack of old electronics—which, you probably do—you might be wondering how much you can really make from selling, say, that old cell phone?
-Is your old beat up printer, keyboard or UPS backup battery really worth something?
+Are the wires and metals in your old beat up printer, keyboard or UPS backup battery really worth something?

 And if your old electronics really are worth something, does the value fluctuate depending on what part of the country you’re in?
 Is that dilapidated Apple II that’s been sitting in your basement since 1985 worth more in Vermont than it is in Kansas?
 Are the cost differences for scrap metal pricing across the U.S. large enough to incentivize traveling to sell your scrap metal?